 |vache; vachement||cow; cow-like||to decry something; to express forceful sentiment|

-After studying these, you will surely say merci beaucoup!
+After studying these expressions, you will be saying merci beaucoup!

 Check for exceptional French lessons here.